-3.2.5.
+4.2.4.
 Compliance with Article 49 of the GDPR

-While our position as scientific researchers permit us derogation from the prohibition on processing (sensitive categories of) Personal Data, we are nevertheless aware that it remains incumbent upon us, to provide specific and suitable safeguards so as to protect the fundamental rights and privacy of Data Subjects.
+While our position as scientific researchers permits us derogation from the prohibition on processing (sensitive categories of) Personal Data, we are nevertheless aware that it remains incumbent upon us, to provide specific and suitable safeguards to protect the fundamental rights and privacy of Data Subjects.
 Some of these safeguards are already detailed above.
-MobiDataLab further undertakes to ensure that any Personal Data collected will also be treated in accordance with Article 49.
+MobiDataLab further undertakes to ensure that any Personal Data collected will also be treated under Article 49.
 In particular, Personal Data collected will be processed fairly and lawfully.
 Personal Data collected will be used only for research purposes as specified in our original proposal.
-The data will be adequate, relevant and not excessive in relation to the purposes for which they are collected.
+The data will be adequate, relevant and not excessive concerning the purposes for which they are collected.
 We will endeavour not to collect, and we will expunge all data that is not directly project related.

-3.2.6.
+4.2.5.
 Safe Harbour and Privacy Shield Considerations

-In light of the Court of Justice of the European Union October 6th, 2015 decision on the EU-US Safe Harbour agreement, the MobiDataLab project will store all data derived from personal data (after anonymisation or dissociation) in EU member states and comply with the Article 29 Working Groups communiques on transfer of data outside of the union and forthcoming member state decisions on Safe Harbour.
+Considering the Court of Justice of the European Union October 6th, 2015, decision on the EU-US Safe Harbour agreement, the MobiDataLab project will store all data derived from personal data (after anonymisation or dissociation) in EU member states and comply with Article 29 Working Groups communique on the transfer of data outside of the union and forthcoming member state decisions on Safe Harbour.